Link copied

 Hyperacusis is a condition characterized by an abnormally heightened sensitivity to everyday sounds that are typically well tolerated by others.
 People with hyperacusis may perceive normal environmental noises (such as running water, clinking dishes, or voices) as uncomfortably loud, intrusive, or even painful.
 This reaction occurs due to a dysregulation within the auditory system, where sound processing pathways become overly reactive.
 In some cases, there may also be structural changes in the middle ear, and an emerging theory proposes hypermobility of the stapes as a contributing factor.

 Hyperacusis often follows acoustic trauma or prolonged noise exposure and its severity can vary widely.
 For many individuals, hyperacusis causes distress, anxiety, and social withdrawal as they attempt to avoid environments that provoke discomfort.
-Proper management focuses on protecting against harmful sound exposure while very gradually reintroducing tolerable sounds in a controlled, stable environment to help restore auditory tolerance.
+Proper management should focus primarily on protecting against harmful sound exposure.
+Once auditory tolerance shows signs of improvement, sounds can be carefully and gradually reintroduced in a controlled environment.

 The key features of hyperacusis include reduced sound tolerance, tinnitus (often reactive), and discomfort or pain in more advanced cases.
 When pain or discomfort is present, it is often accompanied by a sensation of aural fullness or pressure.
 These symptoms typically worsen after exposure to sounds above the individual’s tolerance threshold.
 In the earlier and milder stages, pain is often absent, recovery from setbacks is quicker, and sound tolerance usually returns to baseline.
 However, in severe cases, pain becomes a persistent feature, and any setback can cause a lasting reduction in sound tolerance.
 Recovery in such cases tends to be slow and difficult, with some individuals experiencing setbacks that seem permanent or last for years.